Sofia Coppola: Art

+Retail

+In 2024, Coppola released a line of lip balms in collaboration with skin care brand Augustinus Bader.

+Books

+Released on November 1, 2023, Archive by Sofia Coppola is a personal collection with behind the scene content, scripts, photographs, and development behind each of her films, including content from all of her films The Virgin Suicides (1999), Lost in Translation (2003), Marie Antoinette (2006), Somewhere (2010), The Beguiled (2017), and Priscilla (2023).
+The book has a total of 488 pages.
+Archive is personally edited and annotated by Coppola herself.
+In 2025, Coppola released a Virgin Suicides photo book featuring behind-the-scenes images captured on set by Corinne Day and started her own imprint under Mack Books.
+She also released Chanel Haute Couture, an intimate look into the Chanel Atelier.

 Personal life

 In 1992, Coppola met director Spike Jonze; they married in 1999 and divorced in 2003.
 In an official statement, Coppola's publicist explained that the divorce decision was reached "with sadness".
 It is widely believed that the main character's husband in Lost in Translation is based on Jonze, as Coppola stated after the film's release, "There are elements of Spike there, elements of experiences."

 From 2003 to 2005 Coppola dated filmmaker Quentin Tarantino.
 They have remained friends since their separation.

 Coppola married musician Thomas Mars on August 27, 2011, at Palazzo Margherita in Bernalda, Italy.
 They met while producing the soundtrack to The Virgin Suicides.
 They have two daughters: Romy (born November 28, 2006), whose name is an homage to Coppola's brother Roman, and Cosima (born May 2010).

 Coppola and her family lived in Paris for several years before moving to New York City in 2010.

 Coppola has maintained a low public profile for her family, aiming for her daughters' lives to be unaffected by her career and travel.
-When asked if her choices as a parent to keep her children out of the spotlight is a result of her own upbringing, Coppola has explained that she never wants her children to be jaded.
+When asked if her choices as a parent to keep her children out of the spotlight is a result of her own upbringing, Coppola has explained that she does not want her children to be jaded.